soujanyavullam/epic-web-app/README.md

-# 📚 Epic Library - AI-Powered Book Q&A System
+# 📚 Epic Library - AI-Powered Q&A System

-An intelligent web application that allows users to ask questions about uploaded books and receive context-aware answers using AWS services, vector embeddings, and large language models.
+An intelligent web application that allows users to ask questions about uploaded content and receive context-aware answers using AWS services, vector embeddings, and large language models.

 ## 🎯 Overview

 Epic Library is a full-stack AI-powered application that enables users to:
-- **Upload books** as text files or from GitHub repositories
+- **Upload content** as text files or from GitHub repositories
-- **Ask questions** about any uploaded book
+- **Ask questions** about any uploaded content
 - **Receive intelligent answers** powered by Amazon Bedrock AI models
 - **Search semantically** using vector embeddings for accurate context retrieval